Is Whey Gluten-Free? What You Need To Know

 Just like any health supplement out there, you’ll find a lot of variation in the quality of whey protein between manufacturers.
 It’s important to know what you’re buying and consuming to maximize your health and avoid any issues.

 The key lesson is to take nothing for granted and take the time to do a bit of extra research.
 Guidelines and regulations are a bit looser when it comes to the health supplement industry, so proceed with more caution than usual.
+You may even want to check whether the whey protein powder was manufactured in a facility that also creates products that contain gluten, as there is a risk of contamination that may be concerning to people with a severe gluten allergy.

 Even if you aren’t necessarily concerned about gluten levels, we all want to keep away those unwanted compounds and additives.
 As a rule of thumb, the fewer ingredients on the label, the better.